Homecoming Weekend, October 17-18, 2025

 Leading the Way in Teaching Innovation

-Celebrating a Year of Transformative Impact in Catholic Education
+A Year of Transformative Impact in Catholic Education

 Discover how Iona University is redefining the future of education.
 With the launch of the Gabelli Center for Teaching & Learning—made possible by Marc Gabelli and the EMG Madonna Foundation—Iona is ushering in a new era of academic innovation rooted in Catholic values and inspired by the legacy of Blessed Edmund Rice.
 From empowering faculty to preparing students for the challenges and opportunities of an AI-driven world, the Gabelli Center is already making a powerful impact.